adharshasam/Adiu.AI/README.md

 Adiu Company Website can be accessed [here](https://adiu.webflow.io/)

-**Here is our Final Product Idea used to pitch to Angel Investors after one whole month of Continuous Verification of Product Viability through gaining Target User Feedback via Product Survey!**
+**Our Final Product Idea was pitched to Angel Investors after one whole month of Continuous Verification of Product Viability through gaining Target User Feedback via Product Survey!**

 The Final Demo Video of our Product Idea can be accessed [here](https://www.youtube.com/watch?v=URTHdlVCIRM)